+The good news is that gray zone conflict is symptomatic of deterrence success.
+The bad news is that gray zone conflict probes the threshold of deterrence effectiveness.
+A nation’s interests tend to vary across different issue areas, as does its ability to project military power to back up deterrent threats.
+Therefore, we expect conflict severity to be greater wherever there are questions about the willingness or ability of deterrers to respond forcefully.
+Deterrence shapes the way that conflict emerges, but it cannot suppress conflict altogether.
+An adversary is seldom passive.
+There will always be attempts at end-runs or push-back, even when deterrence is credible.
+It is also important to avoid overextending commitments where credibility is in doubt.

 Just as there is a gray zone between war and peace, the distinction between effective and ineffective deterrence is also fuzzy.
 We have introduced the notion of the deterrence gradient, a straightforward extrapolation from the military loss of strength gradient, to describe credible deterrence as a continuous variable.
 Wherever deterrence is credible (due to a favorable balance of power, greater relative valuation of the stakes, costly signals of commitment, a reputation for resolve, etc.), revisionists will exercise considerable restraint as they probe to see what they can get away with.
 Wherever deterrence is not credible, revisionists will be more emboldened to use whatever means they have at their disposal to meet their objectives, limited only by efficiency concerns.
 The challenge lies in between these extremes, where the variable threshold of credibility creates a policy arena for limited conflict, and where it can be difficult to distinguish efficiency motivations from risk sensitivity.
 Doubling down on deterrence can mitigate conflict in the latter case but provoke escalation in the former.

 We have used the same cases that have raised alarms about the dangers of gray zone conflict—Russian incursions in Georgia and Ukraine and cyber campaigns targeting many other countries—to test our alternative explanation.
 Deterrence credibility is highest for United States immediate deterrence and lowest in Russia’s Eurasian backyard, with decreasing values for Western NATO members, newer Eastern members, and European non-members.
 We found that Russia systematically reduces operational intensity along the deterrence gradient, employing a greater variety of means with more lethal intensity where deterrence is weakest and conducting only ambiguous information operations where deterrence is most robust.
 Recent Russian interventions offer the paradigmatic exemplars of gray zone conflict, but conventional wisdom about it is wrong.
 Russia does not have a general-purpose capability that it can use at will to destabilize any Western democracy or undermine any deterrence posture.
 Rather it acts opportunistically as circumstances enable it to hassle adversaries and their clients without, however, risking a military confrontation that Moscow does not desire.
 The flip side of this logic, however, is that Russia is willing to call NATO’s bluffs in cases where it can reasonably expect that NATO is unwilling to intervene.
-The case of Georgia (and even more so Chechnya and less so Ukraine) illustrates Russian willingness to indulge efficiency considerations (i.e., take the gloves off) when there is little prospect of NATO punishment.
+The case of Georgia (and even more so Chechnya and less so Ukraine) illustrates Russian willingness to prioritize effectiveness at the price of efficiency (i.e., take the gloves off) when there is little prospect of NATO punishment.